sipin/gorazor/README.md

 Any other codes inside the first code block will **be ignored**.

-import must be wrapped in `()`, `import "packagename"` is not yet supported.
+import must be wrapped in `()`, `import "package_name"` is not yet supported.

-The variables declared in **first code block** will be the models of the template, they will become the parameters of generated function.
+The variables declared in **first code block** will be the models of the template, i.e. the parameters of generated function.

 If your template doesn't need any model input, then just leave it blank.